foxglove/docs/docs/2-visualizing/4-panels/plot.md

 ## User interactions

+Use the "X" next to each data series in the plot legend to remove the series.

-Use the panel settings to add or remove data series.
+Use the panel settings to add, edit, or remove data series.

 ![add series](/img/docs/visualizing/panels/plot/add-series.webp)